 Currently, digital wallets, such as Google Pay, Paypal, Apple or Samsung Pay are widely implemented by eCommerce businesses.
 This digital services allow people to make purchases through electronic transactions, thus allowing more frictionless shopping experience.
 And people are demanding these kinds of digital payments.
 In fact, 70% of people expect that digital payments will overtake cash and cards by 2030.

 But, another payment option that’s been cooking up a storm for a while now is cryptocurrency.
 So far, we can see cryptocurrencies being used for large business transactions.
 However, Overstock recently partnered with ShapeShift to accept more than 60 cryptocurrencies as payment at its online stores.

 Needless to say, with the need for other payment options increased, some eCommerce platforms develop their own payment gateway for their merchants.
-Look Shopify and ShopBase – a new platform for dropshipping and POD businesses – Shopify Payments and ShopBase Payments are other options alongside with PayPal, Stripe.
+Look Shopify and ShopBase – an all-in-one platform for e-commerce sellers to create a POD or dropshipping website of their own – Shopify Payments and ShopBase Payments are other options alongside with PayPal, Stripe.
 You don’t even need to hang on to 3rd party gateways anymore.